vsanthanam/ScoreFive-2/README.md

 Some violations and formatting errors can be fixed automatically.
 To do this, add the `--autofix` flag.
 You can configure the rules and options in `.dasut-config`, or with command line arguments.
 See `./dasut lint -h` for more information.

-By default ,`./sftool lint` runs on the entire repo, but you can provide a specific path to lint using arguments.
+By default, the `lint` command runs on the entire repo, but you can provide a specific path to lint using arguments.
 You can also lint changed files only using `arc lint`, if you're using arcanist.

 ### Updating the DI Graph

-1. Run `needle` via `dasut`
+1. Run Needle via Dasut

 ```
 $ cd path/to/repo